 Brandt is a active, believing, second-generation lifelong Mormon from Detroit, Michigan.
 Both of his parents were converts, so Brandt has been the “first” for all things Mormon in his family.
 Brandt served his mission in South Korea, and still longs for the subtle nuances of kimchi and fried rice, along with sleeping on the floor.
 Brandt met his wife in typical BYU-fashion while playing a rousing game of Ultimate Frisbee, and they were married in the Mt.
 Timpanogos temple a year later.
 He graduated from BYU-Idaho with a BS in Business Finance, and currently works in the automotive sector while preparing for graduate school.
 Brandt has served as an Elder’s Quorum President and first counselor, and is now in his second tour of duty in the Young Men’s Presidency of his ward (his favorite calling, by far).

 Clay was born and raised in northern New Mexico in a very Mormon family.
 After some rowdy teenage years, he had an in-your-face, ground-shaking, born-again experience, and he abandoned fun and prepared for a mission.
 He served an LDS mission in Venezuela and returned and completed a B.S. in geology at BYU – Idaho; there, he met his wife and got married.
 While completing an M.S. in geology at the University of Wyoming, he felt deeply, intellectually and emotionally compelled to abandon faith.
-He now resides in Tucson, AZ, with his wife and two children, where he is finishing up a Ph.D. in geology at the University of Arizona.
+Clay received his Ph.D. in Geoscience from the University of Arizona in 2013.
+He now resides in Katy, TX, with his wife and two children.
+He works as a geologist in Houston, TX.

 Greg grew up in an active Mormon family in Southern California.
 He enthusiastically followed the spirit to an awful year at BYU, an incredible mission in Southern Italy, and then to meet his fantastic future wife complete with the requisite lightning speed engagement.
 11 years later, with four kids, four years as an early morning seminary teacher, three years teaching Gospel Doctrine, and a mighty effort to be as consecrated as possible, Greg found himself on a long drive confessing to his wife that he was beginning to suspect the Church might not be True.
 It turned out his thesis was correct and now he and his family have the good fortune to be living a life more exciting and fun than they could have previously imagined.